SymbioticLab/Justitia/README.md

 ./pacer 1 192.168.0.12 1
 ```

+Note Justitia pacer needs to be run with unmodified driver so it does not get identified as a user application itself.

 Justitia supports multiple senders (for an incast scenario).
 Launch the server with the last parameter set to the number of senders, and then start the sender Justitia instances.
 In case of RoCE, add the GID index as an additional input parameter at the end to the pacer binary.